 It’s no wonder Marshall Jaggers is Alpha Mechanical Service’s go-to man for a growing fleet of cars and trucks.

-There are eight different vehicle types, he says, from service vans to the cars driven by sales staff.
-Each one must be set up for its particular use, whether it’s for technicians who are electricians, plumbers or HVAC repair specialists.
+He says eight different vehicle types, from service vans to the cars driven by sales staff.
+Each one must be set up for its particular use, whether for technicians who are electricians, plumbers, or HVAC repair specialists.

 One of the biggest challenges he faced was changing all the decals in 2010 when the company officially changed its name from A&A to Alpha Mechanical Service.
 Jaggers had a two-year window to change every decal on every vehicle, plus every sign at every office location.

-When Jaggers orders a new vehicle, he takes care of lettering, tooling, insurance and maintenance – and any special requests.
+When Jaggers orders a new vehicle, he takes care of lettering, tooling, insurance, maintenance, and any special requests.